vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/031/08_sataHsataH_pratimAnaM.md

 title = "08"

 +++
-Geldner (/WG) take this vs. as a quotation of the Aṅgirases’ praise-song of Indra.
+Geldner (/Witzel Gotō) take this vs. as a quotation of the Aṅgirases’ praise-song of Indra.

 I do not see why.
 The vs. seems to follow easily from the preceding one, and in fact at the end of vs. 7 it’s Indra who’s singing (/chanting), not the Aṅgirases.
 We might expect such a quotation to be signposted in some way.
 I do not consider the 1st pl.